Boeing posts a $355 million loss as the plane maker tries to dig out from under its latest crisis

 Boeing, however, has a couple things in its favor.

 Along with Airbus, Boeing forms one-half of a duopoly that dominates the manufacturing of large passenger planes.
-And it is a major defense contractor for the Pentagon and governments around the world.
+Both companies have yearslong backlogs of orders from airlines eager for new, more fuel-efficient planes.
+And Boeing is a major defense contractor for the Pentagon and governments around the world.

 Richard Aboulafia, a longtime industry analyst and consultant at AeroDynamic Advisory, said despite all the setbacks Boeing still has a powerful mix of products in high demand, technology and people.